 The Soap Woman

-Perhaps the oddest attraction is the body of the "Soap Woman."
+Perhaps the oddest attraction is the "Soap Woman."
 This is the body of a woman who died of Yellow Fever sometime in the 19th century and was buried in soil with certain chemical properties . . . that turned her into soap!
 An accompanying display shows an x-ray cross-section and tells her story.
 A "Soap Man," buried alongside the Soap Woman, is occasionally displayed at the Smithsonian Institute.

 After every visit, our notebooks are brimming over.
 Here are some of the exhibits: